 - Trim the rough, woody ends off by simply bending the asparagus stem.
 If you’ve got fresh asparagus it will snap at just the right spot every time!
 Kinda amazing! 🙂

 - Don’t let it overcook.
 I like my asparagus bright green with a nice crunch, and it can overcook easily.
 So watch it closely and set a timer!

 - Size matters.
 I like the more tender, thin stalks of asparagus, but I know others like the heartier, bigger ones.
 No matter what size you choose, realize size will impact the cooking time.
 The thinner the stalk, the quicker the cooking time—that’s why I have noted such a broad range in the recipe.

 - Use your toaster oven, it works like a charm—especially if you’re making a single recipe.
+I love my toaster oven, it’s perfect for cooking so many foods and asparagus is definitely one of them.
+Asparagus fans should read this Breville Mini Smart Oven Review so they can cook the perfect asparagus as easily as I can.
 Just watch your cook times.
 I’ve found that toaster ovens cook a bit faster than a regular oven.

 - Looking for something extra special?
 Try drizzling a warm Dijon dressing on top.
 It’s super yummy!